This site is not affiliated in any manner with Amtrak, or Amtrak's own web site Amtrak.com.

 Provo City officials held a ceremony to dedicate a new passenger depot in Provo at 600 South and 300 West.
 Although commuter rail was at least 10 years in the future, city officials hoped that the new depot would serve as a transportation hub for buses, trains, and light rail services.
 (Deseret News, May 16, 2002)

-As of August 2008, Amtrak's situation in Utah is essentially the same since its move to its "temporary" facility in Salt Lake City in July 1999, nine years before.
+As of early 2024, Amtrak's situation in Utah is essentially the same since its move to its "temporary" facility in Salt Lake City in July 1999, although the station and depot area has been shared since 2008 with UTA's Frontrunner commuter trains, and TRAX light rail trains.

 More Information